g-k-l/genealogy/README.md

 # Visual Genealogy

 ## TODO Features
-- hover-over circle displays the number of children a node has
 - a svg-based legend with a toggle-able box on the bottom right hand
 - add a message display for "loading..." during wait time.
 - session support (will take some investigation...)